-Since winter is just around the corner, I thought it would be a nice idea to show you how to create a little thermometer icon with a retro kick to it.
+Since winter is just around the corner, I thought it would be a nice idea to show you how to create a retro thermometer icon.
 As always, we’re going to be using some of the most basic geometric shapes and tools that Illustrator has to offer, so assuming you already have Illustrator up and running let’s jump straight into it!

 Tutorial Details: Retro Thermometer Icon